 Every year one of the ways I celebrate the holidays is by spending quality time with my friends baking cookies.
 This has become a tradition that I look forward to.
 Trust me when I say that I’m no Betty Crocker, but this is serious baking business.
 We usually begin around 9am and finish around 6pm- if we pick one cookie recipe per person (tripling the batch).
-If picking two cookie recipes each, which we have tried in the past, then plan on baking a back breaking 10-12 hours!
-We often joke that these hours of baking and bonding will try any friendship; you will either come out stronger on the other end (with a ton of cookies), or, someone might be exiled from the group.
+If picking two cookie recipes each, which we have tried, plan on baking a back-breaking 10-12 hours!
+We often joke that these hours of baking and bonding will try any friendship; you will either come out stronger on the other end (with a ton of cookies), or, someone might be exiled from the group. . . booted off the island.
 Just kidding.
-Although, honestly, baking for 10 hours does bring out a sort of crankiness that requires a solid foundation.

 I love opening my home and my kitchen for this day, especially right after I’ve put up my Christmas tree, but I am a baker bee, not a baker boss!
 There is definitely a difference and for the day to be successful, you need both baker bosses and baker bees.
 Luckily I’m quite content being bossed around (in this situation at least)!
 The baker bosses usually organize and oversee all the recipes.
 They know what’s happening at all times and can see the big picture.
-The bees carry out tasks, one at a time, under the direction of the bosses, without the burdern of understanding the complexities of timing and recipes.
-Pictured below are two of my personal baking bosses!
+The bees carry out tasks, one at a time, under the direction of the bosses, without the burden of understanding the complexities of timing and recipes.
+But trust me, while all that work is happening, we are chatting. laughing, drinking coffee, and simply enjoying our time together!

 Here are some tips for a successful cookie baking day: